airbnb/javascript/README.md

     }
     ```

-  - Never name a parameter `arguments`, this will take precedence over the `arguments` object that is given to every function scope.
+  - Never pass in, nor give the name, `arguments` to a parameter to prevent collision with a local variable.
+All functions expose an internal `arguments` array-like object containing params passed to functions.

     ```javascript
     // bad